Film

 A Trip to the Moon (1902) is considered to be a turning point in the development of narrative and science fiction films.

-A film (Note: Also known as a movie, motion picture, moving picture, picture, photoplay, or flick.) is a work of visual art that simulates experiences and otherwise communicates ideas, stories, perceptions, emotions, or atmosphere through the use of moving images that are generally, since the 1930s, synchronized with sound and some times using other sensory stimulations.
+A film, movie, or motion picture (Note: Various other nicknames exist including a picture, photoplay, or flick.) is a work of visual art that simulates experiences and otherwise communicates ideas, stories, perceptions, emotions, or atmosphere through the use of moving images that are generally, since the 1930s, synchronized with sound and sometimes feature other sensory stimuli.

-Films are produced by recording actual people and objects with cameras or by creating them using animation techniques and special effects.
-They comprise a series of individual frames, but when these images are shown rapidly in succession, the illusion of motion is given to the viewer.
-Flickering between frames is not seen due to an effect known as persistence of vision, whereby the eye retains a visual image for a fraction of a second after the source has been removed.
-Also of relevance is what causes the perception of motion; a psychological effect identified as beta movement.
+Films are produced by recording people and objects with cameras or by creating them using animation techniques and special effects.
+They comprise a series of individual frames, but when these images are shown rapidly in succession, the illusion of motion is seen by the viewer.
+Flickering between frames is not noticeable due to an effect traditionally known as persistence of vision, and now more specifically known as flicker fusion, whereby the visual system processes a sufficiently fast succession of pictures and interruptions into a steady image of averaged brightness.

-Films are considered by many to be an important art form; films entertain, educate, enlighten and inspire audiences.
+Films are widely considered to be an important art form; films entertain, educate, enlighten, and inspire audiences.
 The visual elements of cinema need no translation, giving the motion picture a universal power of communication.
 Any film can become a worldwide attraction, especially with the addition of dubbing or subtitles that translate the dialogue.
 Films are also artifacts created by specific cultures, which reflect those cultures, and, in turn, affect them.

 History

 Precursors

-The art of film has drawn on several earlier traditions in fields such as oral storytelling, literature, theatre and visual arts.
-Forms of art and entertainment that had already featured moving or projected images such as shadowgraphy, camera obscura, shadow puppetry and magic lantern.
+The art of film has drawn on several earlier traditions in fields such as oral storytelling, literature, theatre, and visual arts.
+Forms of art and entertainment that had already featured moving or projected images include shadowgraphy, camera obscura, shadow puppetry, and magic lantern.